-1.2.3 Can I unilaterally decide which eligible employees will be nominated for the JobKeeper Payment?
+1.2.5 Can I unilaterally decide which eligible employees will be nominated for the JobKeeper Payment?

-There are currently no announced restrictions on an employer's right to unilaterally decide which eligible employees will be nominated to receive the JobKeeper Payment (although this may change when the legislation is finalised).
+There are currently no announced restrictions on an employer's right to unilaterally decide which eligible employees will be nominated to receive the JobKeeper Payment.